Waste and packaging – Agriculture

 Waste and circularity

 AB Agri contributes to more responsible and efficient resource use in agriculture.
+Its nutritional expertise supports the optimal use of various food co-products, such as the fibre-rich pulp from sugar beet production and the nutritious grains left over from brewing beer and whisky.
 Any co-products and food waste not suitable for animal feed are used to generate bio-energy through its specialist anaerobic digestion business, Amur.

 Plastic and packaging

 AB Agri remains committed to eliminating, reducing or redesigning the packaging it uses for its products.
-It has successfully conducted trials aimed at transitioning towards using recycled-content plastic packaging.
-Changes have been implemented across some of its UK businesses, such as using recycled materials in shrink wrap, tote bags, and plastic tubs within Premier Nutrition's equine range.
+It has successfully conducted trials aimed at transitioning towards using recycled content plastic packaging.
+Changes have been implemented across some of its UK businesses, such as using recycled materials in shrink wrap, tote bags and plastic tubs within Premier Nutrition's equine range.

 EDITOR NOTE: